 Floating like a sodden sponge, you exist in a lulling vibratory space with beating hearts and muscles twitching.
 You have no breath and no sight, other than perception of light and dark.

-There are no visualizations, no image receptors activated, no way to discern.
-Nor are there sounds of words or images of people to associate with shifts and changes.
+In utero,there are no visualizations- no image receptors activated, no way to discern.
+Nor are there specifics or meaning to the sounds of words; nor images of people to associate with mother’s emotional shifts and changes.

 Yet as baby you are finely attuned and programmed to be in synch with your mom’s insides; living her ‘daylight’ activities as well as tossing and turning when she dreams.
 Your sense of ‘clock’ is cultivated.